DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 (k)

-Fifty continuing education credits
+continuing education hours per

-150 credits per renewal period may be
+renewal period may be earned for this

-If audited, the licensee shall
+If audited, the licensee shall provide a

-provide a letter from the program
+letter from the program director

-director verifying the dates that the
+verifying the dates that the licensee was

-licensee was enrolled in the program.
+enrolled in the program.

 Publication of a scientific article